 But before you (or your kids) pack up and shove off, you’ll need to do some basic financial planning to help ensure the only college-related worries you’ll have are trying to ace the next exam and whether you and your roommate have the same taste in music.

 Although you might not use many actual checks, a checking account is still the best way to manage your money and ensure you’re not spending more than you have.
-Look for a no-fee checking account, like Alliant Free Checking, which also comes with a free Visa debit card.
-Enroll in your financial institution’s online banking platform, download their mobile banking app, and yes, you might even want to learn how to write a check (just ask your parents or Google).
+Look for a checking account with no monthly service fees, like Alliant High-Rate Checking, which also comes with a free Visa debit card.
+Enroll in your financial institution’s online banking platform, download their mobile banking app, and yes, you might even want to learn how to write a check.

 An easy way to keep track of your spending, avoid fees and protect yourself from fraud is to use automated alerts.
 For example, in Alliant Online Banking, you can customize your transaction alerts for things like when checks clear, money is deposited/withdrawn, your debit card is used, or you don’t have sufficient funds to cover a purchase.